randomtruffles/Dominion_League/rules.md

 ### <a name="4.4"></a>4.4.
 Starting player

 Each player should go first 3 times in a 6 game match.
-It is each player's responsibility to ensure that they get 3 starts in a match.
+This is automatically handled by the "League Match" table setting (see [Table settings](/rules#4.5)).
+In the rare event that you can't use the League Match settings, it is each player's responsibility to ensure that they get 3 starts in a match.

 <a name="4.4.1"></a>4.4.1.
 The first game of a match should have a random starting player.
 This is the default setting when creating a new table on [Dominion Online](https://dominion.games/).